0x00-V/0x00-V/README.md

 ---

 #### 👀 Welcome to my GitHub!
-This is where I document my **homelabs, security research, and IT projects** while developing hands-on skills across IT support and cybersecurity.
+This is where I document my programming projects, **homelabs, security research, and IT projects** while developing hands-on skills across IT support and cybersecurity.

 #### 🌱 I’m currently expanding my expertise in:
 - Cybersecurity (DFIR, Security Analys, Red teaming...)